Sunak faces open revolt over refusal to back tax cuts

 But Mr Gove clashed with senior Tory moderate Tom Tugendhat – Mr Sunak’s security minister – who said it would spark fresh post-Brexit problems with the EU.
 Mr Tugendhat said: “I’m always open to ideas – I’d like to know the answers which go along with them … What happens to the Good Friday Agreement?”

-There was the sign of more trouble for Mr Sunak when Nadine Dorries, who had been expected to stay clear of conference, revealed she is heading to Manchester after all.
-Ms Dorries also shared a Opinium poll showing voters think Boris Johnson was a better PM than any other Tory leader since 2010.
+There was the sign of more trouble for Mr Sunak when Nadine Dorries, who had been expected to stay clear of conference, revealed she was heading to Manchester after all.
+Ms Dorries also shared an Opinium poll showing voters think Mr Johnson was a better PM than any other Tory leader since 2010.

 Tory MPs were warned to “look for another job” if their majorities are less than 8,000.
 Strategist Frank Luntz said some Conservatives will be shocked on election day at the scale of the backlash against them.